swajid/review_and_read_ahead/README.md

-         Stay away from in person meetings or make them as short as possible Send out meeting minutes afterwards (takes 5-10 minutes but makes a big difference) Make hard copy of presentations, date it, file it in a folder
+         Stay away from in person meetings or make them as short as possible Send out meeting minutes afterwards (takes 5-10 minutes but makes a big difference) Make hard copy of presentations, date it, file it in a folder Remember to use privacy screen in public places Stay away from lousy people who don't support/cite/follow the work of underrepresented people in STEM

      Talk out loud

      "Don't respond to the negativity, focus on your own work, always" - dad

+     "Don't give people with too much time on their hands something to do" - undergrad research adviser 1

+     "It is your legacy" - undergrad research adviser 2

+     "Lousy people can do a lot of damage, you'd be surprised, they find other lousy people and before you know it" - dad

 ```
 * ["In an effort to read more papers this year, I’m going to read a paper (or something paper-like) each day for the remainder of the year, and post each paper below as I go."](https://twitter.com/imsanaw/status/1179510917102493696)
 * [[Memory Palace]]()